imgix/imgix.js/docs/api.md

 #imgix.js Documentation
-The root namespace for all imgix client code.
+`imgix` is the root namespace for all imgix client code.

 **Members**